prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RelabelConfigs to apply to the label set of the target before it gets
+<p>relabelingConfigs to apply to the label set of the target before it gets
 scraped.
 The original ingress address is available via the
 <code>__tmp_prometheus_ingress_address</code> label.
 It can be used to customize the